 A royal command was issued declaring General Suthida Vajiralongkorn na Ayudhya to be Queen of Thailand from 1 May 2019.
 King Maha Vajiralongkorn married General Suthida Vajiralongkorn “legally and in accordance with Royal tradition.”

-His coronation is due to take place between 4 and 6 May 2019.
+His coronation took take place between 4 and 6 May 2019.

 The King later named Sineenat Wongvajirapakdi as his Royal Noble Consort – the first concubine in almost a century – on 28 July 2019.
 She had a dramatic fall from grace in October of that year, but her titles and honours were restored as if nothing had happened in August 2020.

 The King resides with his harem, including his Royal Noble Consort, in a hotel in Germany while the Queen resides in Switzerland.
 Mass protests have broken out in 2020 throughout Thailand against his reign with people demanding a new prime minister, new constitution and a reform of the monarchy; this has infuriated the King who has ordered crackdowns on the protestors.

 Thailand has strict lèse majesté laws which forbids the insult, defamation or threatening of the King or Royal Family.
 It can carry up to a 15-year prison sentence.